-We’re becoming increasingly reliant on our digital devices—devices we're all well-aware emit blue light—to manage our daily lives, which makes blue light overexposure pretty much inevitable.
+We’re becoming increasingly reliant on our digital devices—devices we're all well-aware emit blue light—to manage our daily lives, which makes exposure to blue light over pretty much inevitable.
 Not exactly a good thing.
 Too much blue light in our system interferes with sleep cycles, causes headaches, triggers digital eye strain, and can eventually lead to a condition called macular degeneration which is an eye disease that puts you at high risk for vision loss.
 Here, we'll explain what blue light is, why you keep hearing about it, and what you can do to prevent symptoms.

 On blue light